Bell Tower of Xi'an: Function

-Similar to other Chinese clock towers, Xi'an Bell Tower was mainly used for time reporting and publishing news in ancient times.
+Similar to other Chinese bell towers, the Xi'an Bell Tower was mainly used for time reporting in pre-modern times.
 With the progress of the times, its traditional functions have been gradually phased out, and now it is open to the society as a national-level cultural relics protection unit for tourism and sightseeing.
 Visitors can purchase tickets to visit the building.

 It has also been used for many other purposes in history.
 During the Revolution of 1911, the Rebels fought fiercely with the Qing army deployed here.
-During the War of Protecting the Nation, the Shaanxi Warlord Chen Shupan started the riots against Yuan Shikai from here.
+During the National Protection War, the Shaanxi warlord Chen Shupan started the riots against Yuan Shikai from here.
 In 1927, Shilin, who came back from studying in the United States, opened a sound cinema here.
 This is the first cinema in Xi'an history.
-During the Anti-Japanese War, the Xi’an Bell Tower became an alarm station for warning the Japanese air raids because of its high terrain.
-The GuoMingDang also used its four-door door to imprison criminals.
-During the period after the founding of the People's Republic of China, it became the rostrum of the parade, review and celebrations on Labor Day and National Day.
+During the Anti-Japanese War, the Xi'an Bell Tower became an alarm station for warning the Japanese air raids because of its high terrain.
+The Kuomintang also used it to imprison criminals.
+During the period after the founding of the People's Republic of China, it became the main platform for parades and celebrations on Labor Day and National Day.

 Architectural features

 Form

 The lower part of the Xi'an Bell Tower is a square-shaped pedestal with a masonry structure.
 The surface is made of blue brick and the base is a two-story wooden structure.
 The height from the ground to the top of the building is 36 meters, of which the base is 8.6 meters high.
 Each side is 35.5 meters long and has a construction area of about 1,377.4 square meters.
 There are stairs inside to hover up.
 The overall style is typical of the Ming Dynasty architectural style.
 The top is a triple-sided four-sided spire structure supported by a brawl.
-The top part is the “golden top” of the real gold platinum wrapped in the inner heart of the wood.
+The top part is the "golden top" of the real gold platinum wrapped in the inner heart of the wood.
 The dark green roof tiles are covered with dark green glazed tiles, and the interior is decorated with gold paintings.
 In the middle of the pedestal, there are holes intersecting each other with a cross of about 6 meters.
 In the past, there were passages for the intersection of four streets in the southeast and northwest, and pedestrian vehicles passed through the cave.
 With the development of urban construction, the hole can not adapt to the traffic flow needs, and now the hole has been closed.
 There is a road turntable around the clock tower, and there is a circular passage for the pedestrians underground.

 Emboss

-The door and window carvings of the Xi’an Bell Tower are exquisite and complex, showing the decorative arts prevailing in the Ming and Qing Dynasties.
+The door and window carvings of the Xi'an Bell Tower are exquisite and complex, showing the decorative arts prevailing in the Ming and Qing Dynasties.
 There are 8 reliefs on each door leaf.